Who we are

 Information & Education

-SC Appleseed Legal Justice Center wants to share information on legal topics which affect those we serve – the disadvantaged.
+SC Appleseed Legal Justice Center wants to share information on legal topics which affect those whom we represent and work alongside.
 We have authored a number of pamphlets, bulletins, brochures, papers and manuals on topics which include housing, education, immigration, consumer affairs, public benefits, health and family, with many translated into Spanish.
 All printed materials are online for consumer and professional use.
 In addition, we have policy papers designed for legal professionals on SC laws and state policies.

 We also offer continuing educational training for legal professionals and members of the community, who seek to update their knowledge on SC law in areas we advocate.

 Lauren Knottek LMSW